Half gallon fresh, or at least non homogenized milk

 Not the most authentic of ingredients, but they never will be

 LET THE MILK COOL OFF.
-For 10-20 minutes, To 95 degrees is good.
+For about an hour, To 110 degrees is good.
 While this happens, get your buttermilk and yogurt/sour cream in a large bowl and whisk to completely combine and liquify.

 When your milk has cooled off, start adding it a little at a time to the yogurt-buttermilk mixture, whisking constantly to keep everything nicely mixed and not broken/separated.